bright/new-www/content/blog/integrating-firebase-into-tuist-project.md

 ### Tuist project

 Lets start with Tuist project structure.
 For detailed working code you can reference this demonstration repository: [tuist-firebase](https://github.com/TomaszLizer/tuist-firebase).
-At this stage we assume you have working Tuist project, but if not you can use reference above or create one with `tuist init`.
+At this stage we assume you have working Tuist project, but if not you can use reference above or create one with `tuist init` (and instal tuist with `brew install tuist` if you don't have it already).

 In order to enter project edit mode you need to run `tuist edit` command in project root.
 This will create and open Xcode project with three main files:
 - Tuist.swift - it holds details of Tuist project itself